Search

 Respectful

-We accept you for who you are, and your experience.
+We accept you for who you are and for your experience.

 Collaborative

-We know our purpose can only be achieved by working together with a range of people and professions, each group with important strengths and contributions.
+We know our purpose can only be achieved by working with diverse people and professions, each with essential strengths and contributions.

 Our language